Can air ambulances transport stroke patients?

 Bringing a stroke patient home means you can take full charge of their ongoing recovery, with multidisciplinary care and a properly considered plan for the weeks and months to come.

-The advice around when you can fly after a stroke or CVA varies quite a lot depending on the context.
-For instance, the UK’s Stroke Association says it’s usually best to avoid flying for the first two weeks after an attack: “This is the time when your problems are likely to be most severe and other conditions related to your stroke may come up,” they explain..
+The advice for when you can fly after a stroke or CVA varies quite a lot depending on the context.
+For instance, the UK’s Stroke Association says it’s usually best to avoid flying for the first two weeks after an attack: “This is the time when your problems are likely to be most severe and other conditions related to your stroke may come up."
+But this general rule usually applies to regular commercial flights, where there’s no comprehensive medical backup if an emergency develops en route.
+Given the risk, many foreign doctors will argue – sometimes correctly – that it’s not possible to let the patient fly out to another country.

 What are the flight options for a stroke?